Scientists revise a decades-old model of how proteins move in cells

 The dual discovery is both important and interesting, Frydman said, because how and when proteins reach the membranes within the cell has dire consequences.

 Very important processes rely on the fidelity of where proteins have to go, Frydman said, and cells need to secrete proteins faithfully.
-If a particular stays in the cytoplasm, it could aggregate and lead to loss of healthy function or the accidental gain of unhealthy function.
+If a particular protein stays in the cytoplasm, it could aggregate and lead to loss of healthy function or the accidental gain of unhealthy function.
 These gains or losses are typical of a variety of diseases, such as cystic fibrosis, cancer and Alzheimer's disease.

 "Many proteins that are important pharmaceutically are made in large part by targeting them to this secretory pathway," Frydman said.
 "But they have also been designed relying on this classical model.
 Having a better understanding of this process could really enhance the process of designing new pharmaceuticals."